-In addition, according to the HKMA, as of end-November 2021, Als have managed to remediate the vast majority of contracts referencing those LIBOR settings which will cease to be published from 1 January 2022.
-On compliance with the transition milestones, all Als have been offering ARR products, included fallback provisions in new LIBOR contracts, and adhered to ISDA's IBOR Fallbacks Protocol to implement fallbacks for relevant legacy derivatives contracts.
+As of the end of November 2021, according to the Hong Kong Monetary Authority (HKMA), Authorized Institutions (Als) in Hong Kong had successfully updated the majority of contracts referencing LIBOR settings due to cease publication from January 1, 2022.
+These institutions have been in compliance with transition milestones, including offering Alternative Reference Rates (ARR) products, incorporating fallback provisions in new LIBOR contracts, and adhering to the ISDA's IBOR Fallbacks Protocol for legacy derivatives contracts.
+For the most current status, please refer directly to HKMA for relevant regulatory updates.

-24. How could the legal and regulatory framework for securitisations be improved in your jurisdiction?
+24. How is the legal and regulatory framework for securitisations changing in your jurisdiction?
+How could it be improved?